-Certain water conditions cause a reaction between the anode rod and supply water, which results in hydrogen sulfide gas being dissolved in the tank water.
-The hydrogen sulfide gas emerges in the hot tap water causing a rotten-egg smell.
+Certain water conditions cause a reaction between a water heater's anode rod and supply water, causing hydrogen sulfide gas to dissolve in the tank water.
+The hydrogen sulfide gas gives the water a rotten-egg smell.
 Installing a less-reactive aluminum alloy anode rod and chlorinating the water supply system eliminates the rotten-egg smell in hot water.

 Replace the water heater anode rod